Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Evaluation

 \subsection{Ablation Study}

-We conduct ablation experiments and report visualisations to analyse the effectiveness of each component of our design.
-All the ablation study is evaluated on the benchmark of NTU-RGB+D 120, using the joint modality.
-The Baseline for comparison is set by replacing the MS-HGC with vanilla GC, and removing the hyper-joints and dense connections in the backbone.
+We conduct ablation experiments with visualisations to analyse the effectiveness of our design. \textbf{red}{All the ablation study is evaluated with the joint modality of base version.}

-\textbf{Multi-Scale Hyper-graph:} As we mentioned, Multi-Scale Hyper-graph Convolution (MS-HGC) consists of an 8-branch parallel architecture.
-In particular, each branch corresponds to a hyper-graph at a different scale.
-The hyper-graphs at different scales represent the maximum number of hyper-edges each joint is contained in.
+\textbf{Hyper-graph Construction:} The Non-uniform hyper-graphs with hyper-parameter $K$ represent the maximum number of hyper-edges contained in each joint.
 They reflect the varying degrees of aggregation in the constructed topology.
-The different scales of hyper-graphs are determined by the hyper-parameter $K$ that we define.
-Therefore, to explore how to set the hyper-parameter $K$ for the branches in MS-HGC, we design the ablation experiments to investigate the impact of different scales on the model's recognition ability, as well as to compare the results by defining a single scale.
+In general, it is common to adopt a uniform hyper-graph with hyper-parameter $K$.
+Therefore, to explore how to set the hyper-parameter $K$ for the adaptive hyper-graph in M-HGC, we design the ablation experiments to investigate the impact of hyper-parameter $K$ on the model's recognition ability, where both uniform and non-uniform hyper-graphs are considered.

-The results are reported in Table~\ref{comparison_AHC}.
-When $K$ equals 1, each hyper-edge contains only one joint, which essentially eliminates any interaction between joints.
-Therefore, we do not set K to 1.
-Observing the design of the single scale hyper-graph, it becomes clear that increasing $K$ does not always yield better performance.
-A very large $K$ means that the maximum number of hyper-edges each joint is contained in increases, which in turn causes the number of joints in each hyper-edge to grow.
+The results are reported in Table \ref{comparison_A-NHG}.
+In both uniform and non-uniform hyper-graphs, a very large $K$ means that more joints are contained in each hyper-edge.
 Even though these "extra" joints may be optimised for minimal weight, they are likely to act as "noise", disrupting the information interaction represented by the hyper-edge.

-Furthermore, compared to a single-scale design, it is evident that the multi-scale design of MS-HGC outperforms the single scale design.
-For the complex and diverse characteristics of human action, multi-scale hyper-graphs in the spatial dimension can better capture features at multiple levels.
-Therefore, we visualise the Top-1 accuracy of selected human action categories as shown in Figure~\ref{class_visualization}.
-This is especially advantageous for recognising actions with varying degrees of motion.
-For instance, for actions like "Brushing teeth" or "Salutation", where only local joints are in motion, the smaller-scale hyper-graphs focus more on the local joints.
-In contrast, for actions like "Stand up" and "Jump up", where the entire body is engaged, a larger-scale hyper-graph can capture information between distant joints.
-This also inspired us to adopt the AHC-Module in different branches to complementarily learn hyper-graph topology at different scales.
+As the $K$ decreases, it is difficult for the hyper-edge to represent complex joint combination patterns.
+Therefore, setting $K = 5$ in uniform and $K = 9$ in Non-uniform achieves the best performance.
+The non-uniform hyper-graph of A-NHG outperforms the uniform hyper-graph, as the combination of skeleton joints in different actions is diverse.